ERP vs. CRM: Differences, Similarities and Knowing Which System to Choose

-CRM and ERP are the heavyweight tools of the corporate software world.
-Both boost revenue and improve business performance, but they go about it in very different ways.
+CRM and ERP are the heavyweight tools of the corporate world.
+Both consolidate business processes, boost revenue, and improve operational performance – but they go about it in very different ways.

 Differences and Similarities of ERP and CRM